Mohitkr95/STOCK-PRICE-PREDICTOR/README.md

 # STOCK PRICE PREDICTOR

-I have trained the model with the previous its 1-year record cycle of TataGlobal share of NSE and then the model is making predictions on price of the share.
-For this model, I have used LSTM neural networks.
+I have trained the model with the previous 1-year record cycle of TataGlobal share of NSE and then the model is making predictions on the price of the share.
+For this model, I have used Long Short Term Memory neural networks.

 ![image](https://user-images.githubusercontent.com/37563886/70072949-01029d80-161e-11ea-85f0-a2252771b4a0.png)